 College Police officers patrol the campus parking lots regularly during each shift.
-Officers can also escort students and employees to and from campus buildings and parking lots after dark.
-To request an escort, call College Police at 1-774-330-4349 or ext.
-3333 on campus phone.
+Officers will also escort students and employees to and from campus buildings and parking lots after dark.
+To request an escort, call College Police at 1 (774) 330-4349 or ext.
+4349 on internal phone.